node-red/node-red.github.io/docs/creating-nodes/packaging.md

 ### Testing a node module locally

-To test a node module locally, the `npm link` command can be used.
-This allows you to develop the node in a local directory and have it linked into a local node-red install, as if it had been npm installed.
+To test a node module locally, the [`npm install <folder>`](https://docs.npmjs.com/cli/install) command can be used.
+This allows you to develop the node in a local directory and have it linked into a local node-red install during development.

-1. in the directory containing the node's `package.json` file, run: `sudo npm link`.
+In your node-red user directory, typically `~/.node-red`, run:

-2. in your node-red user directory, typically `~/.node-red` run: `npm link <name of node module>`.
+    npm install <path to location of node module>

-This creates the appropriate symbolic links between the two directories so Node-RED will discover the node when it starts.
+This creates the appropriate symbolic link to the directory so that Node-RED will discover the node when it starts.
 Any changes to the node's file can be picked up by simply restarting Node-RED.

 ### package.json